turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 ### Extensions
 * Instead of displaying a random user when the app starts, implement a login, or a way to select which user to view.
 * Create a video of your team navigating through your app via a keyboard and screen reader.
-* Implement an animation using CSS and SASS.
+* Implement an animation using CSS and Sass.
 * Create and implement a new feature for your application (run this by instructors first).

-* Your app should be **fully responsive** from mobile devices - tablets - laptops - large monitors
+---

 # Project Requirements Rubric